-Credit risk is defined by the potential financial loss DCME would recognise if a counterparty failed to meet its contractual obligations either due to a default or deterioration in credit quality.
+Credit risk is defined as the potential financial loss arising from a trading counterparty or issuer of financial instruments failing to meet its financial obligations to DCME due to either a default or deterioration in credit quality.
 The key considerations of credit risk within DCME are:

-- The default of trading counterparties before the settlement of transactions (settlement risk), which exposes the firm to potential losses arising from cost of liquidation and replacement costs risks; - Nostro bank balances, which are deposited in treasury accounts at acceptable banking entities; - Concentration risk, which calculates the additional risk arising from a concentration of counterparties within a particular group, sector or country; and - Specific and general wrong-way risk.
+- The default of trading counterparties before the settlement of transactions (settlement risk), which exposes the firm to potential losses arising from cost of liquidation and replacement costs risks; - The default of an issuer of financial securities held on DCME's balance sheet; - Nostro bank balances, which are deposited in treasury accounts at acceptable banking entities; - Concentration risk, which calculates the additional risk arising from a concentration of counterparties within a particular group, sector or country; and - Specific and general wrong-way risk.
 DCME seeks to minimise correlated exposures which can result in wrong-way risk.